 What is a Mobile Measurement Partner (MMP)?

-MMPs such as AppsFlyer, Adjust, Branch or Kochava are attribution and analytics tools, which help you to attribute and analyze the effectiveness of your mobile marketing activities.
+MMPs such as AppsFlyer, Adjust, Branch, Singular or Kochava are attribution and analytics tools, which help you to attribute and analyze the effectiveness of your mobile marketing activities.
 MMPs are particularly helpful if you want to measure outcomes across several ad networks.

 Putting it simply, it helps you understand from which channels you are getting app installs and most importantly, which particular channels and campaigns are driving in-app actions.